oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 .. list-table-with-summary:: Desupported in python-oracledb 2.0
     :header-rows: 1
     :class: wy-table-responsive
-    :summary: The first column, Name, displays the desupported API name.
-The second column, Comments, includes information about when the API  desupported and what API to use, if applicable.
+    :summary: The first column, Name, displays the desupported feature.
+The second column, Comments, includes information about the desupport and what replacement to make, if applicable.
     :name: _desupported_2_0

     * - Name